woutercoppens/home-assistant-v3/README.md

 # OpenMotics Home Assistant integration Beta

 **BETA WARNING: this Beta release contains a significant amount of changes to support Outputs, Lights, Scenes and Shutters for the OpenMotics Gateway.
-It equally uses v0.0.1 of the pyHAopenmotics API, which also contains a significant amount fo changes.
+It equally uses v0.0.1 of the pyHAopenmotics API, which also contains a significant amount of changes.
 It has been tested but may contain some bugs in existing or new functionality.
 Use in your live environment at your own risk.**

 This repository contains a Home Assistant component + platforms, for the awesome OpenMotics solution.